 The Dunbar School was constructed before integration and was an important part of the education of the African American community in Lexington.
 The initial building was constructed in 1951 in the Modernist style of architecture.
 There were additions made in 1957 and 1962 that continued this trend.
 The 1973 octagonal addition added more classrooms and a media center.
 There was also a large ramped hallway added during the 1973 addition to make the school handicapped accessible.

 Located on 10 acres, the school was built in a rectangular fashion creating a spacious outdoor courtyard.
 Large steel windows allow an abundance of natural light to shine into the classrooms.
 There are approximately 30 classrooms, a media center/library, and a large auditorium able to accommodate over 500, a cafeteria that can accommodate in excess of 250, and a gymnasium.
 The building has remained unused since 2009.
-The school is heated with natural gas and has central air throughout with the exception of the auditorium, gymnasium and the large ramped hallway.
+The school is heated with natural gas and has central air (all of which should be assessed by the buyer) throughout with the exception of the auditorium, gymnasium and the large ramped hallway.

 Lexington is located in the Piedmont of North Carolina.
-It has a population of approximately 20,000, and is located on the Interstate 85 corridor between Greensboro and Charlotte.
+It has a population of approximately 20,000 and is located on the Interstate 85 corridor between Greensboro and Charlotte.
 It is the county seat of Davidson County.
 Its Uptown area has a beautiful historic downtown with quaint shops and restaurants.
-Lexington is home to internationally know artist Bob Timberlake.
+Lexington is home to internationally known artist Bob Timberlake.
 It is also home to Childress Vineyards owned by NASCAR team owner Richard Childress.
-Greensboro (to the northeast on Interstate 85) and Winston-Salem (to the north on Highway 52) are both short commutes.
+Greensboro (northeast on Interstate 85) and Winston-Salem (north on Highway 52) are short commutes away.
 Charlotte is located less than 1 hour south on Interstate 85.